 When you’re looking at holiday marketing online, it usually has two things in common — red and green.
 Creating marketing that gives viewers a holiday feeling without relying on just those two colors can help elevate your business, letting it stand out in the sea of red and green promos.

 That’s why we asked our designers to come up with 4 new holiday and winter-themed color palettes for you to try.
 Take a look at their suggestions, shown above the Hex color codes that’ll let you add them to your next project in Animoto.
-Then check out our interview with our Art Director, Ryan, to learn the inspiration behind the color palettes, and get his tips for using them in your own marketing.

 What inspired the color palettes you designed?